 Here’s a brief explanation of the various fields:

-We can see from the above that YAML files can really help you maintain and control Kubernetes resources in a declarative way.
+You can see from the explanation of the various fields that YAML files can really help you maintain and control Kubernetes resources in a declarative way.

 YAML is on its way to being considered a de facto standard for configuration files.

-You can continue your learning by visiting the Kubernetes Workshop material.
+You can continue your learning by visiting the Kubernetes 101 labs.